allenzerg001/AllenChiangBlog/_posts/2014-04-23-ARC&Non-ARC.md

+---
+layout: post
+title: ARC & Non-ARC
+---

-# In a non-ARC environment this Rules to remember
+### In a non-ARC environment this Rules to remember

 * You have ownership of any objects you create.
 * You can take ownership of an object using retain.
 * When no longer needed, you must relinquish ownership of an object you own.
 * You must not relinquish ownership of an object you don’t own.

-# Take ownership of a object in this methods which name likes
+### Take ownership of a object in this methods which name likes

 * alloc
 * new